Irving Resnick

 Irving "Ash" Resnick (March 6, 1916 – January 18, 1989) was an American mob figure, gambler, boxing promoter and manager.
-Resnick was also a former college and professional basketball player, having played, in college, for the New York University's basketball team from 1936 to 1939, and then, for five seasons during the period between 1939 and 1948, for teams in Washington, D.C., Baltimore, Trenton, and Paterson of the American Basketball League (a United States professional basketball league that ran from 1925 to 1955).
+Resnick was also a former college and professional basketball player.
+He played for the New York University's basketball team from 1936 to 1939, and then, for five seasons during the period between 1939 and 1948, for teams in Washington, D.C., Baltimore, Trenton, and Paterson of the American Basketball League (a United States professional basketball league that ran from 1925 to 1955).
 He was also an Army veteran, serving there between 1942 and 1945.

 Early life

 Irving Resnick was born and raised in Brooklyn, New York.

 Basketball career

 In 1936, at the age of 20, Resnick joined the N.Y.U.
 N.C.A.A. basketball team.
 There are no records as far as Resnick's NCAA stats, but he was good enough to be signed by the Washington team of the ABL.
 In his first year there, Resnick played in eight games, scoring 15 points, for an average of 1.9 points per game.

-For the ABL's 1940-41 season, Resnick played for the Baltimore team, where he saw action in two games, scoring three points, for an average of 1.5 points per game.
+For the ABL's 1940–41 season, Resnick played for the Baltimore team, where he saw action in two games, scoring three points, for an average of 1.5 points per game.
 After that, and between 1941 and 1942, Resnick played for West Haven, the New York Celtics, Troy and New London, all teams of minor or independent basketball leagues.